 Discover Geological Wonders

 Make one of Utah’s gorgeous national parks your goal for the weekend, and turn the drive into part of the experience by driving Highway 12, which runs between the Utah towns of Tropic and Torrey alongside the Grand Staircase Escalante National Monument.
-“This is considered one of the most spectacular drives in the world, yet few actually take the time to do it,” says Mark Campbell, Trusted Travel Expert for national parks.
+“This is considered one of the most spectacular drives in the world, yet few actually take the time to do it,” says Marty Behr, Trusted Travel Expert for national parks.
 “If you have even a passing interest in geology, you’ll be fascinated by the roadside pullout information displays.”

 Delve Into the Heartland